plippe/blog/_posts/2018-06-01-exercism-driven-learning.md

 unchanged: 0, updated: 0, new: 1
 ```

 There are currently [82 problems for Rust](https://exercism.io/tracks/rust/exercises), enough to keep you occupied for days.
-[Other languages](https://exercism.io/tracks) are available too, if you prefer.
+[Other languages](https://exercism.io/tracks) are available too if you prefer.

-Overall Exercism is a great tool to learn new languages, or improve your skills.
-Hope you will find a use for it.
+Overall Exercism is a great tool to learn new languages or improve your skills.
+I hope you will find use for it.